 One of my favourite subjects, skies have always fascinated me.
 I've always loved extreme weather too, so maybe in another life I might have been a meteorologist...or even a storm-chaser!
 Some of these photos are also seascapes, but they were all taken specifically for the interesting skies.

-The colours in all these photos are exactly as they were when I shot them, apart from the blue ones below.
-The prints of those were quite garish and looked awful when scanned, but it wasn't until I bought a neg scanner that I discovered the negs had been badly processed and came out completely blue.
-I had a few films like that, but by a fluke they were mostly sea pics...which I think look rather nice.
+The colours in all these photos are exactly as they were when I shot them, apart from the two blue ones below.
+The prints of those were quite garish and looked awful when scanned, but it wasn't until I bought a neg scanner that I discovered the negatives had been badly processed and came out completely blue.
+I had a few films like that, but by a fluke they were mostly sea photos...which I think look rather nice.